Client: Eastern Nile Technical Regional Office, Nile Basin Initiative

 The second phase refines the assessment for existing dams in order to:

-- develop further the Nile Basin water resources model
+- develop further the Nile basin water resources model

 The third and final phase includes planned dams.

-Several consultation meetings and workshops with member countries
+Several consultation meetings and workshops with member countries were held.

 - Data management

-- Hydrological and water quality assessments
+- Hydrological modelling and assessments

 - Communication with the member countries